tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /warning %}}

-### Step 1: Install and Set up docker in a Google cloud instance
+### Step 1: Install and Set up Docker in a Google cloud instance

-Unless you have specified it otherwise, at the time of creating your instance Google cloud will use an image of the Debian Linux distribution as base OS for the instance.
-Accordingly you will have to follow the instructions on how to install the docker engine for this specific Linux distribution.
-If you want to check a more detailed step-by-step version of these you can visit [the offical Docker documentation](https://docs.docker.com/engine/install/debian/), where you will also find instructions for installing Docker on other Linux distributions and operative systems through the command line.
-If on the contrary you prefer to cut it straight to the chase, you can simply execute one by one the code lines below on your instance's command line to get Docker installed.
+The first thing you need to consider in order to install Docker in your instance is which boot disk image is it using.
+You can check the detailed step-by-step installation instructions in [the offical Docker documentation](https://docs.docker.com/engine/install/debian/), where you will also find instructions for installing Docker on all supported Linux distributions and operative systems through the command line.
+If on the contrary you prefer to cut it straight to the chase, you can simply execute one by one the code lines below on your instance's command line to get Docker installed which cover the installation f Docker for Ubuntu and Debian.
+Note that the instructions for these two Linux distributions are essentially the same except for steps #5 and #6 which have been duplicated to cover both, you should pick the one that adjusts to your case.

+{{% tip %}}

+While Debian is the default boot disk image in Google cloud instances, we strongly recommend you to consider using a Ubuntu image if you are include a GPU to your instance.

+{{% /tip %}}

 {{% codeblock %}}
 ```bash